 2) Chanda Kochchar

 The MD and CEO of India’s largest private bank, ICICI Bank, Chanda Kochchar was the first Indian woman to receive the prestigious Woodrow Wilson Award for Global Citizenship.
 Her community outreach program, ICICI Digital Village, provided vocational training to over 11,000 villagers in 17 states in India, and financial tools to aspiring entrepreneurs among them.
-She is widely renowned for her role in shaping retail banking in India, and taking ICICI bank’s insurance business public, marking the first IPO of a general insurer in India.
+She is one of the top successful business women & best inspirational women in India who is widely renowned for her role in shaping retail banking in the country, and taking ICICI bank’s insurance business public, marking the first IPO of a general insurer in India.

 3) Anshu Jamsenpa

 Juggling her passion for mountaineering and taking care of her two children, Anshu Jamsenpa went on to become the first woman in the world to scale the mighty Mount Everest, twice in one season, in a matter of just 10 days.
-Additionally, she was also a brand ambassador of the Clean India Campaign during 2012 to 2013, and was also nominated to be the brand ambassador of North East Tourism.
+Anshu is one among the top inspirational women in India who also was a brand ambassador of the Clean India Campaign during 2012 to 2013, and was also nominated to be the brand ambassador of North East Tourism.

 4) Chhavi Rajawat